Both Palm Springs and San Diego are popular vacation spots located in Southern California.

 Top Activities In Palm Springs:

 The tram cars rotate slowly offering picturesque views of the valley floor below.
-You will feel like you’re up in the clouds here!
+I genuinely felt like I was up in the clouds here!

 Once at the top, you can enjoy the restaurants, hiking trails and observation decks that sit atop the cliffs.

-You can also easily take a day trip to the nearby Joshua Tree National Park from Palm Springs.
-I’d recommend joining a tour of the National Park so you don’t miss anything.
+I also took a day trip to the nearby Joshua Tree National Park from Palm Springs.
+I’d recommend joining this tour of the National Park like I did so you don’t miss anything.

 Two surreal deserts meet inside this National Park, creating a strange but unique desert flora.
-This almost magical park has tons of interesting rock formations, Yucca trees and more.
+I loved that this almost magical park had tons of interesting rock formations, Yucca trees and more.

 Activities In San Diego